vijayvenkat/openstack-netscaler-ci/README.rst

 Running the tempest tests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We identified to run the LBaaS API tests, in future other LBaaS scenario
+We run the LBaaS API tests today.
+In future, LBaaS scenario tests will
-tests also will be included
+be included.

 .. code-block:: bash